Email FacebookTwitterMenu burgerClose thin

 • Initially expresses interest in working with you but then goes silent

-One commonly used sales tactic to get a response from leads that have gone ice cold is to send an email telling them they’ll be removed from your email list if they don’t respond.
+One commonly used sales tactic to get a response from leads who have gone cold is to send an email telling them they’ll be removed from your email list if they don’t respond.
 They’re often worded something like this:

 Subject line: Is this goodbye?